AndrewDanilov/yii2-feedback/README.md

                     'type' => 'checkbox',
                     'default' => 1,
                     'class' => 'field-agreement',
-                    'exclude' => true, // field will be excluded form mail ],
+                    'exclude' => true, // field will be excluded from mail ],
             ],
         ],